Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 ### Assess Sequencing Quality of IMPALA Samples

-- Move into impala_qc directory and run FastQC on the four IMPALA samples.
+- Move into impala_qc directory placed under class5 and run FastQC on the four IMPALA samples.

 ```